quicwg/qlog/draft-marx-qlog-main-schema.md

 | array     | array   ( \[...\] )                   |

 ### Other JSON specifics

+JSON files by definition ({{?RFC8259}}) MUST utilize the UTF-8 encoding, both for the file itself and the string values.

 Most JSON parsers strictly follow the JSON specification.
 This includes the rule that trailing comma's are not allowed.
 As it is frequently annoying to remove